New Website

 I already had a Fastmail account (an amazing service, by the way), but I wanted to hook up my new domain to it to receive email addressed to that domain.

-First, I went to Cloudflare where I added my website (frecency.dev
+First, I went to Cloudflare where I added my website (frecency.dev) to my list

 of domains.
 I had to remove all the existing DNS records that Cloudflare tried